DUBLIN -- Document Understanding By Language-Image Network: Method

 \subsection{Model Architecture}

-DUBLIN is a novel end-to-end framework that combines the Bletchley \cite{Bletchley} image encoder and the text decoder of InfoXLM \cite{chi2021infoxlm}.
+DUBLIN is a novel end-to-end framework that combines the Bletchley \cite{Bletchley} image encoder and the text decoder initialized by the weights from InfoXLM's text encoder \cite{chi2021infoxlm}.
 Bletchley is a multimodal model that employs a bootstrapping mechanism to train image and text encoders that can handle different modalities.
 InfoXLM is a cross-lingual model that learns a universal language representation that can handle diverse languages.
-We adopt Bletchley’s image encoder and InfoXLM’s text decoder as the initial weights for our model and then further pretrain them on various datasets using a combination of multi-task pretraining objectives and curriculum learning.
-The pretraining datasets comprise CCNews 200M, Google NQ Dataset, Bing QA, Rendered InfoXLM EN, Wikipedia and Synthetic TableQNA, which are detailed further in Section~\ref{sec:pretraindata}.
-We incorporate cross-attention layers between the image encoder and the text decoder to model the interaction between the visual and textual modalities.
+Our model has 976M trainable parameters and incorporates cross-attention layers between the image encoder and the text decoder to model the interaction between the visual and textual modalities.
 This enables the decoder to attend to pertinent regions in the image based on the query or context.
-The total number of trainable parameters in our model is 976M.
+We adopt Bletchley’s image encoder and InfoXLM’s text encoder as the initial weights for our model and then further pretrain them on various datasets using a combination of multi-task pretraining objectives and curriculum learning.
+The pretraining datasets comprise CCNews 200M \cite{wenzek-etal-2020-ccnet}, Google NQ Dataset \cite{googleNQ}, Microsoft Bing QA Dataset, Rendered InfoXLM EN Dataset \cite{chi2021infoxlm}, and Synthetic Table QA, which are detailed further in Section~\ref{sec:pretraindata}.